agilecrm/rest-api/README.md

 ###dev/api/events
 Method: GET

-Fetches the list of events between particular time.
-We need send the start and end time in epoch format as query parameters.
+- Fetches the list of events happened in particular time.
+The start time and end time have to be sent in epoch format as query parameters.

 ###Using curl
 	   curl https:{domain}.agilecrm.com/dev/api/events?start=1409423400&end=1413052200 -H  "Accept:application/json" -v -u {email}:{API Key}

 ###Response:
-- Status 200: Get the list of events.
+- Status 200: Gets the list of events.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)

 ###Example Response: